Recovering from knee surgery. Good time to bag a peak using my car

 The new trail from the Bald Mountain parking area to the summit is one of the nicest trails in the Bay Area.
 It's well maintained, nicely shaded but with spectacular views.

 Knowing that I'm leaving the area soon, my friend at the Umunhum Conservancy invited me along on a supporter's visit.
 So glad to legally get this summit, even though I drove to the top.
 The plans for the top look nice and there will be a 4.5 mile multi use trail to the summit from Bald Mountain parking for those don't think driving to the top is a true summit. :D

-This, my latest visit, was about 43 years- almost to the day- after the previous one in 1974.
+This, my latest visit, was about 43 years- almost to the day- after my previous one in 1974.
 Nice brand new trail.
 Sure beats all that bushwhacking we did back in the day!

 First time was in March, 1970 With my younger brother after a long hike from our house in Almaden Valley.
 Trip Report

-We were briefly pursued by a military vehicle with a siren.
-We plunged down the north face on some steep scree to escape.
+Second time in November, 1974 with a couple of friends.
+We were briefly pursued by a military vehicle with a siren and we plunged down the north face on some steep scree to escape.